 Assistant Laboratory Technician

-Position is responsible for performing routine animal husbandry duties and technical procedures in one or more animal facilities.
+The Assistant Laboratory Technician is responsible for performing routine animal husbandry duties and technical procedures in one or more animal facilities.
+This is an occasional position.

 - Maintain accurate and complete records including, but not limited to: animal health reports, medical, breeding colony, and inventory records, husbandry and environmental enrichment logs, etc.